dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Packet Modification Attacks
-EAP-EDHOC relies on EDHOC, which is designed to encrypt and integrity protect as much information as possible.
-Any change in any message is detected by means of the transcript hashes integrity verification.
+EAP-EDHOC relies on EDHOC, which is designed which is designed to maximize confidentiality by encrypting handshake elements as early as the protocol state permits.
+In addition, the protocol is cryptographically bound such that any modification to any message (encrypted or unencrypted) results in a verification failure, as transcript hashes computed over the plaintext messages are used to derive the cryptographic material used by both endpoints.

 ## Authorization
 Following the considerations of EDHOC in appendix D.5 Unauthenticated Operation {{RFC9528}}, EDHOC can be used without authentication by allowing the Initiator or Responder to communicate with any identity except its own.